ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

         }
     }

-## Using a Connector Instead of a Callback
+## Use a Connector with Your Screenlet Instead of a Callback

 <!--
 Why would you use a Connector instead of a callback?
 In other words, what